greymatter-io/golangz/README.md

 - Every generator is composable.
 Lots of generators are included already and new ones are easy to make as compositions of existing generators.
 - A property is composable with other properties
 - Assertions are composable with And and Or logic
-- Test Failures include the specific generated values that causes test failure as well as the last successful case.
+- Test Failures include the specific generated values that caused test failure as well as the last successful case.
 - Programmers can better cover the scope of all possible inputs to a test(i.e. zero values, empty things, etc).
 - Tests outcomes are reproducible
 - Programmers can eliminate a lot of code duplication and get better tests at the same time because properties-based testing uses random test data.